Special Instructions

 O God, on the holy mount you revealed to chosen witnesses your well-beloved Son, wonderfully transfigured, in raiment white and glistening: Mercifully grant that we, being delivered from the anxiety of this world, may by faith behold the King in his beauty; who with you, O Father, and you, O Holy Spirit, lives and reigns, one God, forever and ever.
 Amen.

-A reading from the Book of Exodus, Chapter 24, beginning at verse 12:
+A reading from the Book of Exodus, Chapter 24, at the 12th verse:

 12 The Lord said to Moses, “Come up to me on the mountain and wait there, that I may give you the tablets of stone, with the law and the commandment, which I have written for their instruction.”
 13 So Moses rose with his assistant Joshua, and Moses went up into the mountain of God.
 14 And he said to the elders, “Wait here for us until we return to you.
 And behold, Aaron and Hur are with you.
 Whoever has a dispute, let him go to them.”